allenai/macaw/README.md

 ['$answer$ = gray ; $mcoptions$ = (A) blue (B) white (C) grey (D) white']
 ```

-(note there's no guarantee the different slots are fully coherent, as in the gray/grey case here)
+Note there's no guarantee the different slots are fully coherent, as in gray/grey (and duplicate "white") here,
+more so for the macaw-large model vs the larger ones.

 ### Supported slots